The Society of Behavioral Medicine, Inc.

 The rules contained in the current edition of The Standard Code of Parliamentary Procedure, Revised and Updated, by Alice Sturgis shall govern the Society of Behavioral Medicine in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Society of Behavioral Medicine may adopt.

-Section 1: There shall be seven categories of membership: Full, Student in Training, Transitional, Associate, Fellow, Corporate and Emeritus.
+Section 1: There shall be seven categories of membership: Full, Student in Training, Transitional, Associate, Fellow, Affiliate and Emeritus.
+Membership of any category in the Society shall be a privilege and not a right.

 (a) Full Member status confers the privileges of voting and holding office.
 The requirements include holding a terminal degree, professional rank or experience, or meeting certification or licensing requirements for independent practice in a field related to behavioral medicine.

 (c) Transitional Member status offers the same privileges and member benefits as Full membership, but at a discounted rate.
-Transitional membership provides a discount to recent graduates who are in the early stages of their careers.
-The Transitional rate is available for one membership-year only and has the same requirements as Full membership.
+Transitional membership provides a discount to recent graduates who are in the early stages (first two years) of their careers.
+The Transitional rate is available for two consecutive membership years with a graduated increase in membership fee from Transitional Year 1 to Transitional Year 2 and has the same requirements as Full membership.

 (d) Associate Member status is for individuals who agree with the purposes and objectives of the organization as set forth in ARTICLE II (Definition, Mission Statement, Goals), but who do not meet the requirements for Full membership.
 Associate members do not have the right to vote or hold office.